KennedyRyan-code/alx-system_engineering-devops/0x02-shell_redirections/README.md

-9-duplicate_last_line Duplicates the last line of a file 10-no_more_js Deletes all the java regular files 11-directories Counts the number of directories not including the current
+9-duplicate_last_line Duplicates the last line of a file 10-no_more_js Deletes all the java regular files 11-directories Counts the number of directories not including the current 12-newest_files Displays the ten newest files in a directory